The Apollo Unified S Band System

 Unified S Band System Ranging Measurements

 Allocating uplink/downlink frequency pairs in a fixed ratio of 221/240 permitted the use of coherent transponders on the spacecraft.
-Coherent in this sense means there is a specific temporal relationship between the radio uplink and downling signal phases.
-Then, the phase or timing differences can be analyzed to determine speed and distance between the spacecraft and tracking station.
+Coherent in this sense means there is a specific temporal relationship between the radio uplink and downlink signal phases.
+Then the phase or timing differences can be more easily analyzed to determine speed and distance between the spacecraft and tracking station.
 The Apollo spacecraft receives the uplink carrier, and with a phase locked loop system, generates a downlink carrier related in frequency by the ratio 240/221.
 When no uplink was received, the transponder downlink carrier was generated from a local oscillator at the nominal frequency.
 Uplink signals were derived from extremely precise time and frequency standards, and received downlinks were analysed in phase and frequency based on these same standards.
 A precise "two way" doppler shift was measured, and the resulting speed between the tracking station and spacecraft could be determined to within a few centimeters per second.

 The Apollo Unified S Band System also provided distance measurements accurate to within 30 meters.
 The tracking station generated a pseudo-random-noise sequence at 994 kilobit/s and phase modulated it on the uplink carrier.
 The spacecraft transponder echoed this pseudo-noise signal back to earth on the downlink.
 The downlinked pseudo-noise was sent through a correlation process, meaning it was time-shifted to match the transmitted code, revealing the precise round trip light time to the spacecraft and back.
 This pseudo-random sequence repeated after about 5 seconds, enough to measure distance out to 540,000 miles.
 These ranging measurements consumed an appreciable fraction of the downlink capacity and were only needed for short periods, typically during handover from one ground station to the next.
 After the new uplink station achieved a 2-way coherent transponder lock with the spacecraft, the ranging signal was turned off and the range measurement was continually updated by doppler velocity measurements.